Skip to main content

 Created variables

-ACTVTYyyyy.
+• ACTVTYyyyy.
 HOW MY CHILD USUALLY ACTS/TEMPERAMENT: ACTIVITY RAW SCORE

+• PREDCTyyyy.
 HOW MY CHILD USUALLY ACTS/TEMPERAMENT: PREDICTABILITY RAW SCORE

+• FEARyyyy.
 HOW MY CHILD USUALLY ACTS/TEMPERAMENT: FEARFULNESS RAW SCORE

-AFFECTyyyy.
+• AFFECTyyyy.
 HOW MY CHILD USUALLY ACTS/TEMPERAMENT: POSITIVE AFFECT RAW SCORE

-COMPLYyyyy.
+• COMPLYyyyy.
 HOW MY CHILD USUALLY ACTS/TEMPERAMENT: COMPLIANCE RAW SCORE

+• INSECURyyyy.
 HOW MY CHILD USUALLY ACTS/TEMPERAMENT: INSECURE ATTACHMENT RAW SCORE

+• SOCIAByyyy.
 HOW MY CHILD USUALLY ACTS/TEMPERAMENT: SOCIABILITY RAW SCORE

+• DIFFICFyyyy.
 HOW MY CHILD USUALLY ACTS/TEMPERAMENT: DIFFICULTY COMPOSITE RAW SCORE (only in 1986, 1988)

+• DIFFICyyyy.
 HOW MY CHILD USUALLY ACTS/TEMPERAMENT: DIFFICULTY COMPOSITE RAW SCORE-ABBREV

+• NEGATVyyyy.
 HOW MY CHILD USUALLY ACTS/TEMPERAMENT: NEGATIVE HEDONIC TONE COMPOSITE RAW SCORE

+• FRIENDFyyyy.
 HOW MY CHILD USUALLY ACTS/TEMPERAMENT: FRIENDLINESS COMPOSITE RAW SCORE (only in 1986, 1988)

-FRIENDyyyy.
+• FRIENDyyyy.
 HOW MY CHILD USUALLY ACTS/TEMPERAMENT: FRIENDLINESS COMPOSITE RAW SCORE-ABBREV

 The temperament scales assess aspects of the child's usual behavior, including activity level, affective attributes, attachment styles, compliance, and sociability.
 The temperament scales were adapted from Rothbart's Infant Behavior Questionnaire and Kagan's compliance scale.
 Because the child's temperament is partially a parental perception, the behavioral style of children in the NLSY79 was measured by a set of age-appropriate, maternal-report items and interviewer ratings.
 Ten distinct scores tap various dimensions of temperament of children between the ages of 0 and 6, although not all dimensions are appropriate for all age groups.

-Description of the Temperament Scales
+Description of the temperament scales

 At the time of the design of the initial NLSY79 Child survey design, no single instrument seemed adequate to use for measuring child temperament, within the context of a large national survey administered by lay personnel.
 As a result, a temperament scale was developed, based on Rothbart's Infant Behavior Questionnaire, Campos and Kagan's Compliance Scale, and other items from Campos.

 The temperament scale is divided into three sections, according to the age of the child.
-The specific (questionnaire) items for each Temperament score and the age appropriateness of the scores are indicated in Appendix B. The maternal scale "How My Infant Usually Acts" addresses the activity, predictability, fearfulness, positive affect, and friendliness of infants below age one.
+The specific (questionnaire) items for each Temperament score and the age appropriateness of the scores are indicated in Appendix B in the NLSY79 Child/YA Codebook Supplement.
+The maternal scale "How My Infant Usually Acts" addresses the activity, predictability, fearfulness, positive affect, and friendliness of infants below age one.
 "How My Toddler Usually Acts" addresses the fearfulness, positive affect, and friendliness of one-year-olds.
 "How My Child Usually Acts" measures the compliance and attachment of two- and three-year-olds and additionally, the friendliness of children aged four through six.
 For children ages three through six, the interviewer rates the child's shyness when first introduced, shyness at the end of the session, and the child's cooperation, interest and motivation, energy, persistence, and attitude toward and rapport with the interviewer during the assessment.

-Administration of the Temperament Scales
+Administration of the temperament scales

 From 1986-1998, child temperament questions were administered in the Mother Supplement self-report booklet.
 In 2000, the items about child temperament were administered in the CAPI Child Supplement for children under age 4.
 In 2002, the temperament items returned to the Mother Supplement.
 Starting in 2006, all Mother Supplement assessments, including temperament, were integrated into a section of the mother's own main Youth questionnaire and were administered for each age-eligible child.
 Three items from the sociability scale for children aged 4 to 6 were completed by the interviewer as part of the Child Supplement.
 The final year for administration of any temperament scales was 2016; some scales ended sooner as children aged out of the various sections.
-Question names and final administration year for each scale are shown in table 1 in the Child Assessments--Introduction.
+Question names and final administration year for each scale are shown in Table 1 in the Child Assessments—Introduction section.

-Scoring of the Temperament Scales
+Scoring of the temperament scales

 A total of ten distinct scores tap various dimensions of temperament, but not all dimensions are appropriate for all ages.
 The specific (questionnaire) items for each Temperament score and the age appropriateness of the scores are indicated in Appendix B.